Sharing Personal Dictionaries

 You can also import a file exported from Antidote previously, allowing you to easily merge two personal dictionaries, for example.

-For more details on importing words from TXT files, see the documentation on import formats.
+For more details on importing words from TXT and XML files, see the the page Import Formats in the present section.
 Here are some example files: